Visiting someone in HMP Barlinnie?

 – Other letter from official source

 You may be given up to 3 weeks to get photographic ID if this is your first ever visit.
 The Croft has a subsidised Citizen Card ID application form which they can send to you or you can pick up at the prison.

-Money: there is a tea bar and vending machines in the Visits Room and you can bring up to £10 in change up with you to the visit.
-You can also pay money in at the Cash Desk in the prison foyer (Weekdays 9am – 8pm, Weekends 9:30am – 12pm AND 1 – 4pm) – this can be for someone in any Scottish prison, as long as you know their Prisoner Number.
+Money, Food & Lockers: you cannot bring any food or drink up to the visit, except baby food and some medicines – check with prison staff.
+There is a tea bar and vending machines in the Visits Room and you can bring up to £10 in change up with you to the visit, you will also need an additional pound coin to use a locker – this refunds when you return the key.
+Except for the £10 in change, everything, including any outside jackets needs to go in a locker.
+You can also pay money in at the Cash Desk in the prison foyer (Weekdays 9.30am – 11.45am & 12.45pm – 7.45pm, Weekends 9:30am – 12pm AND 1 – 4pm) – this can be for someone in any Scottish prison, as long as you know their Prisoner Number.

 Clothes or other Items: if you’re bringing anything other than money for the prisoner this must be arranged in advance using the Proform system.
 See our FAQs section for more information.